 - My Hashimoto’s Root Cause book, which focuses on restoring immune balance and feeling better with Hashimoto’s (over 1000 reviews!) and my book Hashimoto’s Protocol where I go over a plan on how to reverse this disease.

 - My Optimizing Thyroid Medications eBook, which focuses on restoring optimal thyroid hormone levels through the use of individualized medications (this is especially important if you have had your thyroid removed).
+Enter your email below to download the Free eBook!

 - My Hashimoto’s Self-Management Program, which is a 12-week course to help people with Hashimoto’s uncover their triggers and get their life back.
 I developed this course for people who have “tried everything,” after having worked with hundreds of people with Hashimoto’s.
 In surveying the participants, 75% were able to reduce their fatigue, and 56% saw a reduction in thyroid antibodies within three months, among many other improvements.